jonzenor/lets-learn-c-sharp/README.md

  - Console.ForegroundColor = ConsoleColor.Blue; // Changes the text color.
 Also BackgroundColor for the BG.
  - Console.Clear(); // Clears the console text.

+9. There is no power operator in C#... ^ is an "exclusive or" operator, and ** does not exist in C#.

+10. Methods
+ - <Access Specifier> <Return Type> <Method Name>(Parameter List) { <Method Body> }
+ - Access Specifier == Determines the visibility of a variable or method from another class
+ - Return Type == The data type of the value the method returns.
+Or Void for no return value.

 ## Start A Project ##

 In VS Code: